ericrcole/SafeOpt/README.md

 **Tools:** Algorithm dependencies

-To use: make sure to add whole root repo directory + subfolders before running individual scripts
+To use: make sure to add whole root repo directory + subfolders to the MATLAB path before running individual scripts